 Below are some of the most flattering silhouette prom dress styles for short women.
 It’s less about the actual length of the dress and more about the overall silhouette to flatter your petite shape.

 If you are a petite girl with natural curves, the mermaid shape dresses will accentuate assets and make your full chest and full hips really stand out.
 The mermaid dress hugs your upper body and your hips tightly, in the shape of an hourglass.

-This is the most feminine design of any dress silhouettes, so it is a wonderful choice for girls who want to show off their curves.
+This is the most feminine design of any dress silhouette, so it is a wonderful choice for girls who want to show off their curve.

 Fit & flare

 This is the most universally flattering prom dress style.
 It is well fitted on your upper body, but it is not tight on your hips.
 So, it is suitable for any body type.